- About the Program

 About the Program:

-The National Telecommunications and Information Administration (NTIA) is an agency in the U.S. Department of Commerce that serves as the Executive Branch agency principally responsible for advising the President on telecommunications and information policies.
-NTIA offers legal, policy, and technical internship opportunities throughout the year.
-Internships provide opportunities for interested students to increase their knowledge of the issues and technologies that are shaping the telecommunications and information marketplace, while at the same time providing invaluable support to NTIA.
-The NTIA is always looking for bright and motivated students who want to participate in one of our program areas and gain valuable experience with a federal agency.
+The National Telecommunications and Information Administration (NTIA) is the principal advisor to the President on communications and information policies.
+An agency of the U.S. Department of Commerce, NTIA works to address some of the most pressing challenges facing the Internet and other modes of communication, including by allocating wireless spectrum for high-speed data services, strengthening protections for consumer privacy online, and ensuring the continued multistakeholder character of global Internet governance.
+The agency offers legal, policy, and technical internship opportunities throughout the year.
+Internships provide opportunities for interested students to increase their knowledge of the issues and technologies that are shaping the communications and online environments, while at the same time contributing directly to NTIA’s work.
+NTIA seeks bright students motivated by a passion for Internet and communication policy to join our team and gain valuable experience with a federal agency.

-Internships at the NTIA are generally unpaid unless specified otherwise.
-All internships at ITS in Boulder Colorado are paid.
+Internships at the NTIA are generally unpaid unless otherwise specified and announced through www.usajobs.gov.
+All internships at the Institute for Telecommunication Sciences (ITS) in Boulder Colorado are paid.
 Students may qualify for academic credit from an institution of higher learning.
-While the positions are typically in the telecommunication policy, engineering, or legal disciplines, the various divisions may have positions in other disciplines available.
+While most interns are studying public policy, international affairs, engineering, or legal disciplines, the various offices may have opportunities for students in other disciplines as well.

-The school year internship positions typically vary in length from eight to ten weeks.
-The summer program typically offers 12-week positions in the divisions and offices between May and September.
-The summer intern program also incorporates weekly meetings and group activities so that the interns from the separate offices and divisions can participate in shared experiences and tasks.
-NTIA is now accepting applications for the fall program.
+NTIA Application Process: NTIA is no longer accepting applications for the summer of 2017, but is collecting applications for the fall of 2017.
+School year internship positions typically vary in length from eight to ten weeks.
+The summer program typically offers 12-week positions between May and September.
+The summer intern program also incorporates weekly meetings and group activities to allow interns from separate offices to participate in shared experiences and tasks.

-Internships are arranged by the individual divisions and offices of the NTIA on a part or-full time basis.
-The divisions and offices offer internship opportunities throughout the school year in addition to the traditional summer program.
-Each division and office independently determines the number of positions, timeframes, and tasks assigned to their respective internship positions.
+Internships are arranged by the individual offices within NTIA on a part- or full-time basis.
+The offices offer internship opportunities throughout the school year in addition to the traditional summer program.
+Each office independently determines the number of interns, timeframes, and tasks assigned to their respective interns.

 NTIA Divisions and Offices: